Body of missing teenager Brynn Bills found in shallow grave, police say

-Brynn Bills: Body of missing woman, 18, believed to have been found in ‘fresh’ shallow grave outside home in Michigan, police say
+Brynn Bills: Body of missing woman, 18, believed to have been found in ‘fresh’ grave in Michigan, police say

+‘Somebody’s got some answering to do on the subject,’ father says after daughter’s body found

 The remains of the missing 18-year-old woman Brynn Bills are believed to have been found in a shallow grave with “fresh dirt” outside a home in Michigan, police have said.